 How do we get started?

 To apply, visit the HBIIP website here.
-The deadline is Jan.
-19, 2021.
 Also, check out the below learning resources to make navigating the application process a little smoother.
 There will be five application windows for HBIIP between July 1, 2023, and Sept.
 30, 2024.
 A sixth application window will be opened if funding has not been exhausted.

 American Coalition for Ethanol (ACE) launched a series of short, fuel marketer-focused videos (linked below) breaking down the HBIIP application process into manageable pieces to encourage retailers to apply.
 The videos were produced in coordination with USDA.